Markloftus/L1ME-AID/README.md

 <p align="center">
 <img src="limeaid.jpeg?raw=true" width="350" height="350">
 </p>
+## L1ME-AID (L1 Mediated Annotation and Insertion Detector)

+L1ME-AID is a simple python script that takes two files as input:<br>
+  1) Fasta file of structural variation sequences you want to check for L1 mediated transposition events (Mobile element insertions <i>Alu</i> elements, L1, SVA, etc.)<br>
+  2) RepeatMasker .out file that was produced from running RepeatMasker on the Fasta file.<br>

 # Current Version: L1ME-AID (v1.4.0-beta)
 ***If you are looking for an earlier version (e.g., v1.0.0-beta) check the previousVersions folder.*** </br>
 -Note: Beginning at Version 1.1.0-beta L1ME-AID will check for TSD sequence if you provide the reference genome as -g and name your sequences as 'chromosome-position-anythingElse' (e.g., chr1-1002321-whatever).
 TSD check will only happen if you give -g a path to a reference file otherwise this functionality is skipped.
 PLEASE be aware this is only tested for TSD finding for INSERTIONS only.
 It will run on all rows, as L1ME-AID expects only insertions, but if you are just using L1ME-AID to check DEL calls this can be deceiving if you try and run TSDs as well. <br>